mainkoon81/Python-project-01-US-Bikeshare-Data/README.md

  - func_01. triplist(filename) :Define a function returning a **simple list** (not df) then you create a histogram of the trip times for the city - NYC, Washington, Chicago
  - func_02. triplist_s(filename) :Define a function returning a **simple list** (not df) then you create a histogram of the trip times for the city (only for Subscribers)
  - func_03. triplist_c(filename) :Define a function returning a **simple list** (not df) then you create a histogram of the trip times for the city (only for Customers)

 - The first histogram suggests that there are some highly infrequent outliers in the data.
 Instead of reprocessing the data, we use additional parameters with the `plt.hist(data, bins= a list?)` to limit the range of data that is plotted.
-Add limits to the plots so that only trips of duration less than 75 minutes are plotted, and set the plots up so that bars are in five-minute wide intervals.
-For each group, where is the peak of each distribution?
-How would you describe the shape of each distribution?

 ```
 def triplist(filename):
     with open(filename, 'r') as f_in: